jkyereh/CS50-Project-0/README.md

 # Project 0

-##Web Programming with Python and JavaScript
+## Web Programming with Python and JavaScript

 This is a personal website about myself
-My site has 4 pages
+My site has 4 pages.
 -*Home*
 -*About*
 -*Gallery*